kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Error Analysis

-Inspect misclassified examples.
+Inspect misclassified examples
-Identify systematic errors.
+Identify systematic errors
 Adjust preprocessing or labels

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.